aryna-yukhnevich/dev/README.md

 }
 ```
 **Recipients Configuration**:
-- in the `recipient` parameter, enter an e-mail address of a person / delivery list to receive glue job failure notifications or daily digest reports.
+- in the `recipient` parameter, enter an e-mail address of a person / delivery list to receive failure notifications or Daily Digest reports.
 **Note**: e-mail address must be verified in AWS SES.
-- in the `delivery_method` parameter, specify the delivery method name.
+- in the `delivery_method` parameter, enter the delivery method name (specified in the general settings).
-- in the `monitoring_group` parameter, enter the ID of your management account.
+- in the `monitoring_group` parameter, enter the monitoring group name (specified in the monitoring groups settings).
-- in the `alerts`, enter whether recipient wants to receive e-mail on glue job failure (true/false)
+- in the `alerts`, indicate whether this recipient would like to receive alerts on failed runs(true/false).
-- in the `digest`, subscription flag for daily digest (true/false)
+- in the `digest`, indicate whether this recipient would like to receive Daily Digest (true/false).

 ### 5. [Optional] Provide Replacements for Rlaceholders <a name="provide-replacements-for-placeholders"></a>
 The `replacements.json` file provides replacements list for placeholders in other setting JSON files.
 Placeholders inside general and other settings should be in double curly brackets (e.g. `<<value>>`).
 For example, we defined the value for `<<env>>` as `dev`.
 This means that during the deployment, wherever the `<<env>>` placeholder is used, it will be replaced with `dev`.